ASK THE EXPERT: Stroke prevention tips and how acting fast can save a life

 “You do not wait.
 You don’t get in your car.
 You don’t drive anywhere.
 You call EMS immediately.”Dr. Sharon Webb, Vascular Neurosurgeon, Bon Secours Saint Francis Health

 The older you are, the more likely you are to have a stroke.
-However, being young and healthy doesn’t make you immune to one.
+However, being young and healthy doesn’t make you immune.

-“In the last five years, we’ve certainly seen an increase in the amount of strokes in the population from ages 16 to 65.”
+“In the last five years, we’ve certainly seen an increase in the amount of strokes in the population from ages 16 to 65,” Dr. Webb said.

-Some of the other causes of stroke include family history, high blood pressure or cholesterol, heart disease, diabetes, and sickle cell.
-Behaviors like smoking, an unhealthy diet, too much alcohol also increase your risk.
+Some of the other causes of stroke include family history, high blood pressure or cholesterol, heart disease, diabetes and sickle cell.
+Behaviors like smoking, an unhealthy diet or too much alcohol also increase your risk.

-“We can’t change our genetics, but we can minimize the risk factors as much as possible by watching our cholesterol, taking our blood pressure medication, exercising regularly, and eating a good diet.”
+“We can’t change our genetics, but we can minimize the risk factors as much as possible by watching our cholesterol, taking our blood pressure medication, exercising regularly and eating a good diet,” Dr. Webb said.

 It’s important to understand what having a stroke feels like, so that you can know when to get help.

-Dr. Webb says the life-saving acronym “B. E. F.A.S.T” will help you to remember the warning signs.
+Dr. Webb said the life-saving acronym “B. E. F.A.S.T.” will help you to remember the warning signs.

-If you have a history of stroke, you do have an increased risk of having another stroke.
+If you have had a stoke, you do have an increased risk of having another stroke.

 There are several support groups for survivors in Upstate South Carolina and Western North Carolina.
 For more information, click here.